mkhilari/OOSD/notes.md

 ## Encapsulation
 Information hiding is making the internal attributes and methods of a class invisible to external classes.

-Encapsulation is control over access and mutation of class attributes through use of getters and setters.
+Encapsulation is grouping of attributes and methods in a single class, and control over access and mutation of class attributes through use of getters and setters.

 ## Polymorphism
 Many forms.